 Hourly/Non-Exempt.
 3 day work week including a weekend day.
 Position includes school vacation weeks, and some holiday and evening/overnight hours.

-deliver and facilitate interpretive programs for the general public and groups, both on-site and off-site for all ages.
+The EcoTarium, A Museum of Science & Nature, seeks a creative and engaging Educator to deliver and facilitate interpretive programs for the general public and groups, both on-site and off-site for all ages.
 Programming is on a variety of natural and physical science topics and takes place on the museum floor, in classroom settings, in our digital planetarium, and outdoors on our 55-acre site, as well as programming and play facilitation in our Nature Explore® Outdoor Exhibit.
 Teaching is through hands-on and inquiry-based methods encouraging exploration and self-directed learning.

 Candidates must have a degree in a scientific field or education, enjoy working with learners of all ages, and be committed to ongoing growth and learning in the fields of science and education.
 Competencies in life science, earth science, and/or physical science are desirable.
 Informal and/or formal teaching experience expected.